johanberntsson/ozmoo/README.md

 Special thanks to:
 * howtophil, for Linux-related make.rb suggestions
-* Retrofan and Paul van der Laan for font support.
+* Retrofan and Paul van der Laan for font support
+* lft for good advice and support